 The detection and identification of anomalies attributable to MEC would be performed by specialists (geophysicists) experienced in the detection of buried munitions.
-These specialists would conduct DGM using a specialized metal detector that records the locations of buried metallic items and interprets the data to identify locations of subsurface MEC.
+These geophysicists would conduct DGM using a specialized metal detector that records the locations of buried metallic items and interprets the data to identify locations of subsurface MEC.
 The sensors would help to evaluate the geophysical anomalies and reduce the required number of intrusive investigations.
 It is anticipated that using the advanced sensor would reduce the number of intrusive investigations by 70%.
 Overall, the use of these sensors could eliminate a significant number of excavations and reduce the cost of remediating the MRSs.

 Suspected UXO would be removed and disposed of on-site using demolition procedures and in accordance with site ARAR 40 CFR 264.601 (Miscellaneous Treatment Units).
+All MD would be inspected, certified, and shipped off-site for disposal.
 The MEC removal would be conducted by trained UXO technicians.
-MD would be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.
+MD will be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.
 No restrictions or limitations would be placed on land use.